AndreiSager/alexei-portfolio/README.md

 <br>**Role**: Refers to your contribution to the said item.
 <br>**Url**: The link to a hosted project, article, or event.

-# How to add an optimized image:
+# How to add an optimized image
 Step 1: Go to tinyPNG and compress all your images.
 Save them on the same directory on a compressed folder.
 <br>Step 2: Upload the compressed images to ImageKit and copy the URL as the img src.
 (You can use other services as intermediaries)
 <br>Step 3: Setup image transformations for each of your image ```srcset```.
 When implementing ```srcset``` your ```src``` becomes your default.